Heat death of the universe: Philosophical views

 The discovery of the principle of the heat death of the universe led to philosophical reevaluation of the place of man in the universe.
-In 1856, Hermann von Helmholtz suggest that it compelled humans to complete a moral destiny.
+In 1856, Hermann von Helmholtz suggested that it compelled humans to complete a moral destiny.
 Philipp Mainländer, another philosopher whose 1875 work Die Philosophie der Erlösung has been associated with the philosophy of pandeism, saw the expected heat death of the Universe as "a different, redemptive destiny for humanity: an end of suffering".

 In popular culture

 In Isaac Asimov's 1956 short story The Last Question, humans through the ages repeatedly wonder how the heat death of the universe can be avoided.

-In the 1981 Doctor Who story "Logopolis", the Doctor realizes that the Logopolitans have created vents in the universe to expel heat build-up into other universes—"Charged Vacuum Emboitments" or "CVE"—to delay the demise of the universe.
-The Doctor unwittingly travelled through such a vent in "Full Circle".
+In the 1981 Doctor Who story "Logopolis", the Doctor realizes that the Logopolitans have created vents in the universe to expel accumulated entropy into other universes—"Charged Vacuum Emboitments" or "CVE"—to delay the demise of our universe.
+The Doctor unwittingly travels through such a vent in "Full Circle".

-In the 1995 computer game I Have No Mouth, and I Must Scream, based on Harlan Ellison's short story of the same name, it is stated that AM, the malevolent supercomputer, will survive the heat death of the universe and continue torturing its immortal victims to eternity.

 In the 2011 anime series Puella Magi Madoka Magica, the antagonist Kyubey reveals he is a member of an alien race who has been creating magical girls for millennia in order to harvest their energy to combat entropy and stave off the heat death of the universe.

 In the last act of Final Fantasy XIV: Endwalker, the player encounters an alien race known as the Ea who have lost all hope in the future and any desire to live further, all because they have learned of the eventual heat death of the universe and see everything else as pointless due to its probable inevitability.

-The overarching plot of the Xeelee Sequence concerns the Photino Birds' efforts to accelerate the heat death of the universe by accelerating the rate at which stars become white dwarves.
+The overarching plot of the Xeelee Sequence concerns the Photino Birds' efforts to accelerate the heat death of the universe by accelerating the rate at which stars become white dwarfs.

-The 2019 hit indie video game Outer Wilds has several themes grappling with the idea of the heat death of the universe, and the theory that the universe is a cycle of big bangs once the previous one has experienced a heat death.
+The 2019 video game Outer Wilds has several themes grappling with the idea of the heat death of the universe, and the theory that the universe is a cycle of big bangs once the previous one has experienced a heat death.

-In "Singularity Immemorial", the seventh main story event of the mobile game Girls' Frontline: Neural Cloud, the plot is about a virtual sector made to simulate space exploration and the threat of the heat death of the universe.
+"Singularity Immemorial", the seventh main story event of the mobile game Girls' Frontline: Neural Cloud, concerns a virtual sector made to simulate space exploration and the threat of the heat death of the universe.
 The simulation uses an imitation of Neural Cloud's virus entities known as the Entropics as a stand in for the effects of a heat death.

+In the 2024 video game expansion Destiny 2 Lightfall, the antagonist called the Witness strives to eliminate the universe's entropy.
+Its goal is to create a universe that is in an eternal motionless state.